 One of the key features of Spanish interiors is the fabulous combination of different styles, tones and textures that all work together.
 Whether it’s surrounding rustic wooden furniture with modern decorative ornaments or adding a colorful woolen throw into the middle of a contemporary living space, don’t be afraid to mix and match different fabrics, colors and genres to achieve an authentic Spanish interior.

 From the bustling piazzas in the cities and towns to sleepy rural villages and coastal villas, it’s hard to ignore the locals’ love of color when it comes to their interior design – it’s everywhere.

 Offering a warm, cheerful glow, yellows, oranges and reds are frequent features in Iberian homes and can make a welcome change from trendy all-white and minimalist interiors.
 Alternatively, bright blues paired with white can conjure up visions of the Mediterranean sea, warm sunny days and classic seaside villas.

-Whether you choose to go bold with brightly coloured walls or focal points in any one of these key colours or you opt for pops of coloured accents such as sofa cushions, curtains or even artwork on the wall, a true Iberian interior always boasts plenty of colour.
+Whether you choose to go bold with brightly colored walls or focal points in any one of these key colours or you opt for pops of colored accents such as sofa cushions, curtains or even artwork on the wall, a true Iberian interior always boasts plenty of color.

 Go Traditional with Tiles

 From pretty, encaustic tiles to colorful mosaics, a fantastic way to add a touch of Spanish flair to your home is to embellish areas with traditional-style tiles.
 With a hot and dry climate, tiles have long been a favored choice in Spain for walls and floors – not least because they’re easy to clean and help to keep internal temperatures down, but they also bring with them an enchanting feel.